 The market for cell service is getting so segmented that there’s sure to be a deal that’s right for you.

 The point is, there are so many alternatives that can be so affordable.
-But even when you have the info, making a change isn’t easy, Clark says.
+But even when you have the information, Team Clark knows that making a change isn’t easy.

-“You have to be willing to stop the inertia of what you’ve always done and get on a new path for something better and cheaper,” the consumer champ notes.
+“You have to be willing to stop the inertia of what you’ve always done and get on a new path for something better and cheaper,” Clark notes.

-With internet service, most of us only have a choice of service from a monopoly phone company and monopoly cable company — if we even have a choice where we live.
+With internet service, most of us have very few choices, often between a monopoly phone company and a monopoly cable company.
+Some of us have no choice at all.

-Clark’s secret to lowering what you pay for internet is simple: Whoever you’re with, put them in competition with the other provider.
-And every time a special deal with the one you switched to expires, you have start the process over again.
+Clark’s secret to lowering what you pay for internet is simple: Put your current provider in competition with the other provider.
+And every time a special deal with the one you switched to expires, start the process over again.

 Just know this when you’re shopping: Be sure you always get the quote in writing via email or text.